rkillickdev/plan-it-go/TESTING.md

 | ---- | :----: |
 | As a Site User I can log out of my account for security so that no one else can access or modify my trips [#4](https://github.com/rkillickdev/plan-it-go/issues/4) | Pass |

 `When clicking on the "Logout' link, users are directed to the Logout confirmation page.
-If they click on the 'Logout' button, they are sucessfully logged out and redirected to the home page.`
+If they click on the 'Logout' button, they are successfully logged out and redirected to the home page.`

 ![PlanIt-Go user story test logout](docs/testing/userstories/gifs/pp4-user-story-testing-logout.gif)